nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

  **Strengths**
   * Able to add items to any list and assign deadlines and reminders
   * Requires few taps/interaction to create a simple to-do item
-  * Natural language feature lets user type simple due dates, such as “tomorrow”, and Wunderlist will interprets and assigns accordingly
+  * Natural language feature lets user type simple due dates, such "tomorrow", and Wunderlist will interprets and assigns accordingly
   * Available on multiple platforms, access easily from laptop or phone
   * Simple interface
   * Able to share lists with others for collaboration